zenstackhq/zenstack-docs/blog/json-typing/index.md

 });
 ```

 Is it useful, or can it be confusing (as it looks the same as relation filters)?
 Let us know by leaving a comment below.
+You can also learn more about this feature in the [official guide](https://zenstack.dev/docs/guides/typing-json).